maxdml/psp/README.md

 We will use cloudlab to reproduce the paper's results.
 Because Shinjuku requires a specific version of Linux 4.4.0, we break down the evaluation in two steps: gathering and plotting results for Shinjuku and Perséphone first, then gathering data for Shenango and updating the plots.

-We estimate the entire process to take X amount of time.
+We estimate the entire process to take 5 to 6 hours.

 Setting up Perséphone
 =====================